Samsung/tizen-docs/docs/guides/web/media/player-util-w.md

 - Tizen 2.4 and Higher for Mobile
 - Tizen 2.3.1 and Higher for Wearable

-Tizen enables you to control the audio latency mode of the W3C player.
+You can control the audio latency mode of the W3C player.

 This feature is supported in mobile and wearable applications only.